ASchmidt1024/articles/angular/testing/angular-unit-testing.md

 describe('AppComponent', () => {
 ```

 At the top we `import` two tools from the Angular core testing package: `TestBed` and `async`.
 This tools we need to set up our testing environment.
 Then we `describe` the testing unit, which is our app component in this case.
 We then have a closure `() => {` for the `describe` function.
-Evertyhing in there will be executed by the test runner Angular comes with: [Karma][1].
+Everything in there will be executed by the test runner Angular comes with: [Karma][1].

 ```typescript
 beforeEach(async(() => {